axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/dashboard/new-dashboard-case-widget.rst

    ``sortField``: default sort field for Case widget

+   ``sortDescending``: sort direction of the default sort field is descending or not.
+The default value is "false"

    ``rowsPerPage``: the number of cases can be displayed on one page of the case widget.
    The default value is 10 rows per page